MICA-MNI/LAMAReg/README.md

 ## Notes

-- LaMAR works with any MRI modality combination
+- LAMAR works with any MRI modality combination
 - If parcellation files already exist, they will be used directly
 - All output files need explicit paths to ensure deterministic behavior
 - The transforms can be reused with the apply-warpfield command